-Charlie is a Departmental Research Lecturer and member of the senior management team at the Leverhulme Centre for Demographic Science, a Co-Investigator at the ESRC Centre for Care, and a steering group representative at Reproducible Research Oxford.
+Charlie is a Senior Departmental Research Lecturer and member of the senior management team at the Leverhulme Centre for Demographic Science, a Co-Investigator at the ESRC Centre for Care, and a steering group representative at Reproducible Research Oxford.
 In general, his broader primary research interests — in addition to the Open Science movement — are related to:

 - Sociological\Econometric Methodology (and specifically model uncertainty and machine learning)